A WALK THROUGH THE SACRED GROVE

-This second sacred grove picture by Robert takes a different approach, depicting the forest how it might have looked in the direct light of that miraculous vision.
+This second picture by Robert takes a different approach, depicting the forest how it might have looked in the direct light of that miraculous vision.

 The entire photograph is full of light, changing the entire color tone of the trees and foliage.
 It carries a message of clarity and hope, much like Joseph Smith’s First Vision did.

-We love this picture of the sacred grove for its unique view of this historical site.
+We love this photo of the sacred grove for its unique view of this historical site.

 Radiant Beams has the same idea, but with a much more subtle execution.
 Here, we see the heavenly beams shining gently down on the forest ground.

 It’s a bit of an in-between when compared with the previous LDS art pieces by Robert.
 We see a clear picture of the forest landscape as well as the hope and spiritual light that came to that sacred spot where Joseph prayed.

 Sacred Grove - Radiant Beams by Robert A Boyd

 Cary has a style all his own, and we love it!
 In this unique piece of LDS artwork he includes the beginning lyrics and line of music from the loved hymn Oh, How Lovely Was the Morning.